After 14 years, it's time to reflect.

 o:) researched, and purchased appropriate hardware and software for the operations of the station.

-To reiterate, all of this was accomplished out of a Disability Support Pension, 20% vision out of one eye, and moderate asperger's syndrome.
+To reiterate, all the accomplishments in this project were made despite living with 20% vision in one eye, moderate asperger's syndrome, and a disability support pension as my only income.
 Aside from demonstrating what I can do, the most important part was a drive to do something unique and different, rather then just another person living off the social security system.

-If after everything that I've done, acceptance and validation are not forthcoming in any form - I just don't know what to say or do anymore.
+If after everything that I've done, acceptance and validation are not forthcoming in any form from the powers above (government / corporate) - I just don't know what to say or do anymore.
 Over the last fourteen years, many have seen my efforts, as best as I can present them on the internet.
-It is very difficult to demonstrate ones true meanings and endeavours, through ones and zeros across wires and data exchanges, but that's what the world has come to.
 The days of sitting down, having a coffee, and seeing what a person really is are gone.
+I would have liked the opportunity to show how genuine I am with this radio project, and not just another someone hiding behind a computer or website.

 Having Asperger's Syndrome makes reaching out a major challenge.
 In my case I have a short attention span, difficulties in navigating eye contact (I don't want to stare, or no eye contact at all), and knowing how much or little to say in a conversation.
 I am just not clued up on knowing where to find the middle ground with these social behaviours, despite often getting out and about.
 This may make me come across as rude or strange, but is certainly not my intension.
-Having these Asperger attributes makes it virtually impossible to establish any firm social networks, thus making it difficult to build a track record and credibility - essentially two key qualities if one is going to get a break.
-With this in mind, I can only sell my best quality - to never give up.
-Fourteen years commitment must count for something.
+Having these Asperger attributes makes it virtually impossible to establish any firm social networks, thus making it difficult to build a track record and credibility - essentially two key qualities if one wants to succeed in such a competitive environment.
+With this in mind, I thought never giving up would of been one of my best qualities in selling myself - fourteen years commitment must count for something.

 In the end, I thought at least one of three things would have happened.